-Other Directorships Since 2010: Mr. Buck currently serves on the boards of Beacon Roofing Supply, Inc., and Multi-Color Corporation, and served on the board of Kendle International, Inc., a former Nasdaq-traded company, until 2011.
+Other Directorships Since 2011: Mr. Buck currently serves on the boards of Beacon Roofing Supply, Inc., and Multi-Color Corporation, and served on the board of Kendle International, Inc., a former Nasdaq-traded company, until 2011.
 Mr. Buck also serves on the board of privately held Elkay Manufacturing Co.

-SUSAN DAVIS, age 62
+SUSAN DAVIS, age 63

-Biography: Ms. Davis was appointed in 2014 as the Executive Vice President and Chief Human Resources Officer for Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions.
-Ms. Davis previously served as Executive Vice President of Human Resources for Johnson Controls from 2006 to 2014, and as Vice President of Human Resources from 1994 to 2006.
+Biography: Ms. Davis retired in 2016 from Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions.
+Prior to her retirement, Ms. Davis served as the Executive Vice President - Asia Pacific for Johnson Controls, beginning in 2015.
+Prior to her appointment to that position, Ms. Davis served as the chief human resources officer of Johnson Controls from 1994 to 2015, holding the positions of Executive Vice President and Chief Human Resources Officer from 2014 to 2015, Executive Vice President of Human Resources from 2006 to 2014, and Vice President of Human Resources from 1994 to 2006.
 Prior to that time, she served in various other positions with Johnson Controls, which she originally joined in 1983.
-Johnson Controls is a \$37.2 billion NYSE-traded company.
 Ms. Davis received an MBA degree from the University of Michigan, and received both Master's and Bachelor's degrees from Beloit College.

-Key Attributes, Experience, and Skills: As the executive leader of Human Resources for Johnson Controls since 1994, Ms. Davis has acquired extensive management, corporate governance, and public company, and international business expertise.
+Key Attributes, Experience, and Skills: As the executive leader of Human Resources for Johnson Controls from 1994 to 2015, and through her role as Executive Vice President - Asia Pacific from 2015 to 2016, Ms. Davis acquired extensive management, corporate governance, public company, and international business expertise.
 She has also worked extensively with executive compensation and management development issues.
-Further, Ms. Davis' time as a director for Butler Manufacturing and Johnson Controls' status as a global leader in building efficiency products and controls has provided Ms. Davis with the opportunity to accumulate extensive experience in the building products industry and with manufacturing processes, both of which are very valuable in her service as a director of the Company.
+Further, Ms. Davis' time as a director for Butler Manufacturing and Cooper Tire & Rubber Company, and Johnson Controls' status as a global leader in building efficiency products and controls, has provided Ms. Davis with the opportunity to accumulate extensive experience in the building products industry and with manufacturing processes, both of which are very valuable in her service as a director of the Company.
 Ms. Davis also gained public company board experience as a result of her prior service as a director for Butler Manufacturing and Quanex Corporation.